Christianity and Artistic Practice: Visualising Faith Through Contemporary Art

 Journey = pilgrimage

-Christian Metaphor 2:
+Christian Metaphor 2: The Good Samaritan

 The project was inspired partly by accidents, vulnerability, ambulances, paramedics, and stories of injured cyclists.
+The central question becomes:

+When another person falls on the road, what do we do?
 This is precisely the question of the Parable of the Good Samaritan.

 The Christian reading shifts attention from traffic systems to human response.

+Who stops?
 Who passes by?
+Who notices?
+Who cares?

 Your project does not preach an answer, but it places viewers in the position of asking the question.